 Like the aforementioned Scratch Brewing Co., The Ale Apothecary is brewing some of the finest farmhouse ales in the country.
 Utilizing the groundwater from the property, native yeast from the surrounding flora, and locally sourced barley and malt, The Ale Apothecary is an ode to the beauty of nature.

-Founded by husband and wife duo Paul and Staci Arney, The Ale Apothecary is off the beaten path but well-regarded by those in the know.
-In fact, the Bend, Oregon brewery has members in their bottle club from all over the country who would fly in annually to celebrate the brewery’s anniversary.
+Founded by wife-and-husband duo Staci and Paul Arney, The Ale Apothecary is off the beaten path but well-regarded by those in the know.
+In fact, one of our favorite breweries in Bend, OR, The Ale Apothecary has members in their bottle club from all over the country who would fly in annually to celebrate the brewery’s anniversary.

 Focused on the history of traditional brewing styles and a love of the outdoors, Staci and Paul Arney have transformed their home into one of the most stunning breweries in the country.